Workshop

-Gain in-depth insights into color theory, light understanding and techniques for practical application of color tools
+Get the in-depth insight i color theory, light perception and techniques for practical application of color tools

 By the end of the workshop you will have